-Presentation: Summary of the topic (15 min.)
+Presentation: Summary of the topic (10 min.)

-To sum-up this topic, show participants the following video:

-Mental Health Europe, UNCRPD: What is Article 12 and Legal Capacity?
-(5) (2:53 min.) https://www.youtube.com/watch?v=J3PVqTYI05s Date accessed 04/07/2016

-Ask participants to briefly recap what they have learned in this topic.
+To sum up this topic, show participants the following video: UN CRPD: What is Article 12 and Legal Capacity?
+Mental Health Europe (2:53 min.) https://youtu.be/8WhxKJtOXec (accessed 9 April 2019).
+Ask participants to recap briefly what they have learned during this topic.
 Once they have had the opportunity to provide answers, show the following:

-- 1. Common misconception and stereotypes about people's decision making skills must be challenged: People with psychosocial, intellectual and cognitive disabilities can and have the right to make decisions. - 2.
-Everyone's ability to make decision vary for many different reasons.
+- 1. Common misconceptions and stereotypes about people's decision-making skills must be challenged: People with psychosocial, intellectual or cognitive disabilities can make decisions and have the right to do so. - 2.
+Everyone's ability to make decisions can vary for many different reasons.
 There may be times when people find it easier to make decisions, and other times when they find it challenging.
 This is true for all people. - 3.
-Varying abilities to make decision cannot be a reason to deny some people the right to legal capacity: According to article 12, all people with disabilities must be able to exercise their legal capacity. - 4.
-The right to legal capacity is a critical and fundamental right: we all need to enjoy this right to be recognised and participate in society.
+Varying abilities to make decisions cannot be a reason to deny people the right to legal capacity.
+According to article 12, all people with disabilities must be able to exercise their right to legal capacity at all times. - 4.
+The right to legal capacity is a critical and fundamental right: we all need to enjoy this right to be recognized and to participate in society.